anoma/nspec/docs/arch/system/state/resource_machine/data_structures/compliance_unit/compliance_unit.juvix.md

 ### Delta

-Compliance unit delta is used to compute action and transaction deltas and is itself computed from resource deltas: `delta = sum(r.delta() for r in outputResources - sum(r.delta() for r in inputResources))`.
+Compliance unit delta is used to compute action and transaction deltas and is itself computed from resource deltas: `delta = sum(r.delta(deltaExtraInpu(r))) for r in outputResources - sum(r.delta(deltaExtraInput(r)) for r in inputResources))`.
 Note that the delta is computed by the prover (who knows the resource objects of resources associated with the unit) and is a part of the instance.
 The compliance proof must ensure the correct computation of delta from the resource deltas available at the proving time.

 #### Delta for computing balance

 From the homomorphic properties of [[Delta hash]], for the resources of the same kind $kind$, adding together the deltas of the resources results in the delta corresponding to the total quantity of that resource kind: $\sum_j{h_\Delta(kind, q_{r_{i_j}})} - \sum_j{h_\Delta(kind, q_{r_{o_j}})} = \sum_j{\Delta_{r_{i_j}}} - \sum_j{\Delta_{r_{o_j}}} =  h_\Delta(kind, q_{kind})$, where $q_{kind}$ is the total quantity of the resources of kind $kind$.

 The kind-distinctness property of $h_\Delta$ allows computing $\Delta = \sum_j{\Delta_{r_{i_j}}} - \sum_j{\Delta_{r_{o_j}}}$ adding resources of all kinds together without the need to account for distinct resource kinds explicitly: $\sum_j{\Delta_{r_{i_j}}} - \sum_j{\Delta_{r_{o_j}}} = \sum_j{h_\Delta(kind_j, q_{kind_j})}$.

+!!! note
+   The delta extra inputs omitted in the formulae above are added/subtracted accordingly.

 As a result, the properties of `DeltaHash` allow computing the total balance for a compliance unit, action, or transaction, without having direct access to quantities and kinds of the resources that comprise the data structure.